 - Third parties who conduct surveys, for example the National Student Survey;

 2: Those with an interest in tracking student progress and attendance, for example:

-- Student sponsors e.g. Student Loan Company, research sponsors, research councils and NHS;
+- Student sponsors e.g. Student Loan Company, research sponsors, research councils, NHS and the US Federal Government;

 - Current or potential education providers, e.g. where you take part in an exchange or a placement as part of your course;

 - Current or potential employers, to provide references or, for sponsored or placement students, to confirm details of progress and attendance.

 3. Professional and regulatory bodies, in relation to the confirmation of qualification, professional registration and conduct and the accreditation of courses, for example:

 - Nursing and Midwifery Council;